psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 ![Google Montreal office](https://www.mtlblog.com/uploads/63590_f3b8f43df35f92bc42438704034c7537b1c60512.jpg_970x400.jpg)
 _The entrance to the Google Montreal office._

-A question I get asked a lot is: _How do I get a job at Google?_
+People often ask me: _How do I get a job at Google?_

-There are many steps to making this happen, but an essential requirement is passing the interviews; unsurprisingly, this is another question I get asked a lot: _How do I pass the Google interviews?_
+There are many steps to make this happen, but an essential requirement is passing the interviews; unsurprisingly, this is another common question: _How do I pass the Google interviews?_

 While there is no hard and fast rule to pass the Google interviews, I do have some tips and guidelines that have helped others in the past (including myself).
-Although most of this post is Google-specific, a lot of it should still apply for software engineering positions at other companies.
-This post mostly applies to Software Engineering (SWE) positions, but a lot of it should still be relevant for other positions (like Research Scientist); see at  the end for some thoughts on this.
-Finally, although the Google interview process is not perfect, I do feel it is a pretty good and objective process.
+Although most of this post is Google-specific, most of it should still apply for software engineering positions at other companies.
+This post mostly applies to Software Engineering (SWE) positions, but some of it should still be relevant for other positions (like Research Scientist); see at  the end for some thoughts on this.
+Finally, although the Google interview process is not perfect, I do feel it is pretty good and objective.

 ## Introduction

-_Should I even apply to Google?_ is another question I get asked a lot.
+_Should I even apply to Google?_ is another common question.
 The answer is almost always: *yes*!
 You will never know if you're "good enough" for Google unless you try.
 And if you do try but don't manage to make it through, I guarantee you will be a stronger programmer and interviewer by the end of it.

 When I was finishing my PhD my mind was set on becoming an academic, but the job market was really bad at the time (circa 2011).
 On my supervisor's suggestion, I applied to Google.
 It was the only industry job I applied for, as no other industry job I saw really interested me.
 But once I decided to apply, I did _a lot_ of preparation for the interview.
 I am positive I would **not** have passed the interviews if I had taken them the day I applied: the many weeks preparing for the interviews were essential.
 When I went into the interviews, I felt quite confident I was as prepared as I could be.
-The hard work paid off: I got a job offer to join Google Pittsburgh, and have been working as a SWE at Google since 2012.
+The hard work paid off: I received a job offer to join Google Pittsburgh, and have been working as a SWE at Google since 2012.

 ![One of my first desks at Google]({{ site.baseurl }}/assets/google_first_desk.jpg) _One of my first desks at Google Pittsburgh._